jaysee260/AdaRewardsReporter.Console/README.md

 ### stakeAddress (_required_)
 The stake address of the wallet from which ADA is being staked.
 AFAIK, [Daedalus](https://daedaluswallet.io/[) and [Yoroi](https://yoroi-wallet.com/#/) give you access to your stake address, but [Exodus](https://www.exodus.com/ada-cardano-wallet) doesn't.

+### regularAddress (_optional_ | _required if provided instead of stakeAddress_)
+A regular Cardano address used to send and receive ADA.
+If provided instead of the stake address, it will be used to resolve the stake address associated with the account.
+If provided in tandem with the stake address, it will be ignored.
+Using `regularAddress` instead of `stakeAddress` can be useful when staking in a wallet like Exodus where you don't have direct access to your stake address.

 ### orderBy (_optional_)
 The order, by epoch, in which to show rewards history in the report.
 The default value is `desc`.
 Possible values are `desc` or `asc`.